-Where a Member faces an allegation that amounts to criminal behaviour, or where the circumstances otherwise make it inappropriate for the Member to remain in the College while the matter is considered, the Head of College may suspend the Member from the College until such time as it may be appropriate to return to the College.
-In certain instances, in the best interests of the College community and/or the Member/s concerned and irrespective of the nature of the suspended Member's role in an incident, it may be inappropriate for the Member to return to the College in which case their Accommodation Agreement will be terminated.
+Where a Resident faces an allegation that amounts to criminal behaviour, or where the circumstances otherwise make it inappropriate for the Resident to remain in the College while the matter is considered, the Head of College may suspend the Resident from the College until such time as it may be appropriate to return to the College.
+In certain instances, in the best interests of the College community and/or the Resident/s concerned and irrespective of the nature of the suspended Resident's role in an incident, it may be inappropriate for the Resident to return to the College in which case their Agreement for Accommodation will be terminated.